 Ryan Roenigk serves as a member of GreenCourt’s Board of Directors and is the company’s President and Chief Operating Officer.
 He is one of the company’s founders.
-Ryan keeps the company’s products and services in line with customers’ needs.
-He travels throughout Georgia to learn from clerks, judges, county employees, attorneys and their support staff and translates that insight into guidance for the company.
+Ryan guides the company’s customer service, product development and engineering leaders.
+He also enjoys giving a voice to the PeachCourt brand.

 Prior to GreenCourt, Ryan was President & CEO of Roenigk Digital Craft, a software development firm he established in 2003.
 Roenigk Digital Craft served clients such as Delta Air Cargo, JP Morgan Chase, The Home Depot, Turner Broadcasting and several state and federal government agencies.
 Previously, he worked in client services roles for Atlanta-based iXL, Inc. and Arthur Andersen Business Consulting.

 Ryan holds a Bachelor of Science degree in Computer Science and a Bachelor of the Arts degree in Sociology from the University of Richmond.
 He invests his outside-of-work time with his family, St. Margaret’s Episcopal Church and several programs designed to increase technical literacy among K-12 students.